 How are you funded?

-The Alliance is a faith based, non-profit (501c3) (currently as a dba under San Antonio Marriage Initiative).
+The Alliance is a faith based, non-profit (501c3).
 We do not receive any money from the state or federal government.
 Our organization is funded via private donors, family foundations, grants and modest church support.
 Our donors see the value in creating a network of resourced, equipped and connected churches and community to serve children, youth and families impacted by the foster care system.

 ABOUT FOSTER CARE